drakkan/sftpgo/docs/service.md

 PS> netsh advfirewall firewall add rule name="SFTPGo Service" dir=in action=allow program="C:\Program Files\SFTPGo\sftpgo.exe"
 ```

-(Or through the Windows Firewall GUI.)
+Or through the Windows Firewall GUI.

+The Windows installer will register the service and allow network access for it automatically.